History of Panama

 Marco A. Robles, elected president in 1964, began negotiations with the United States. with a view to achieving a new agreement more favorable to Panama and that culminated in the signing of a treaty (September 1965) that included the recognition of Panamanian sovereignty over the Canal Zone and a new defense agreement.
 Arnulfo Arias won the elections in May 1968, but a military coup led by General Omar Torrijos in October of the same year installed Colonel José María Pinilla in the presidency.
 After a failed coup d'etat (December 1969), Pinilla was replaced by Demetrio Lakas.
 After the legislative elections of 1972, the National Assembly elected Lakas president of the Republic, and Torrijos, head of the Government, with full powers.
 The new government arranged with the US, under the presidency of J. Cárter, a treaty (1977) that guaranteed the return of the Canal Zone on December 31, 1999.
 In 1978 General Torrijos abandoned the exceptional powers that It granted the 1972 Constitution and the National Assembly elected Aristide Royo as president of the Republic, who accumulated the functions of head of the Government.

-During the mandate of Mireya Moscoso, widow of Amulfo Arias and elected president of the government of the Republic of Panama in 1999, USA. he renounced the lease, withdrew his troops from the Canal Zone and transferred the management of the waterway to Panama on December 31, 1999.
+During the mandate of Mireya Moscoso, the widow of Amulfo Arias and elected president of the government of the Republic of Panama in 1999, USA. he renounced the lease, withdrew his troops from the Canal Zone, and transferred the management of the waterway to Panama on December 31, 1999.